juviler/snippy/README.md

-[Snippy](https://juviler.github.io/snippy/): a code generator for the HubSpot Blog
+[Snippy](https://juviler.github.io/snippy/): a snippet generator for the HubSpot Blog

 To use: